felixhoffmnn/gepart/README.md

 <!-- TODO: Edit list -->

-1. Run `pipenv install --dev` to install all dependencies (even the ones for development)
+1. Run `poetry install` to install all dependencies (even the ones for development)
-    - Afterwards, run `pipenv shell` to activate the virtual environment
+   - Afterwards, run `poetry shell` to activate the virtual environment
-2. Install the pre-commit hooks with `pre-commit install`
+2. Install the pre-commit hooks with `poetry run pre-commit install`